-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 of students have a post-secondary plan Zero (0) students 100% of students will complete a post- secondary plan prior to graduation of students enrolled and completing dual enrollment or articulation 10 students completed a course at community college or trade school 10 students annually will complete a course at a community college or trade school. % of A-G courses available 0% of students meet A-G Offer A-G courses to eligible students % passing advanced placement 0% of students completed an AP classes or have taking an exam Offer AP courses to eligible studens % of early academic progress via CAASPP Grade 11 0% of students demonstrate college preparedness (EPA) Grade 11 students will complete the Early Assessment Program at the end of CAASPP
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 of students have a post-secondary plan 100 students 300 students will complete a post-secondary plan prior to graduation. of students enrolled and completing dual enrollment or articulation 10 students completed a course at community college or trade school 10 students annually will complete a course at a community college or trade school. % of students meet A-G eligibility 0% of students meet A-G eligibility Offer A-G courses to eligible students % passing an Advanced Placement exam.
+0% of students passing an Advanced Placement exam Offer AP courses to eligible students % of early academic progress via CAASPP Grade 11 0% of students demonstrate college preparedness (EPA) Grade 11 students will complete the Early Assessment Program at the end of CAASPP

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Math and English Language Arts. % participation in exit survey Zero (0) students 100% of students will complete an exit survey prior to graduation or end of the school year
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Math and English Language Arts. % participation in exit survey 0% of students 80% of students will complete an exit survey prior to graduation or end of the school year